Ashley Boettcher

 Ashley Boettcher is an American actress.
 Boettcher has acted since the age of four and is best known for her role as Melody Fuller in the Amazon Studios Original Series Gortimer Gibbon's Life on Normal Street.

 Life and career

-Boettcher began performing in very young age.
-She started participating in dance competitions at the age of two, started acting at the age of 2 and a half and booked her first commercial at the age of three.
-She describes her start in acting as "a long story, but the shorter answer is that all the right doors opened and I was born to do it."

-She has been in multiple television series and films, and is known for her roles in Aliens in the Attic as Hannah Pearson, and as Mel Fuller in Gortimer Gibbon's Life on Normal Street.
+Boettcher has appeared in multiple television series and films, and is known for her roles in Aliens in the Attic as Hannah Pearson, and as Mel Fuller in Gortimer Gibbon's Life on Normal Street.